 Orders normally ship within 1-2 days.
 Other Gold Spark motor ratios

-can be used - please add a note in the checkout comments.
+can be used for an additional $10 fee - please add a note in the checkout comments.
 (35:1 is the most commonly used after the default 50:1, but make sure your sensors can react fast enough to the increased speed!)